Hubbitus/jira-compact.user.css/README.md

 ## Changelog

+2018-01-19 Firefox compatability fix for gadgets

+- Drop line-height: 1.4em; for p::first-letter
+- For gadgets table allign header by center and all cells by middle vertically.
 2017-10-18 Allow break long task statuses by full words like "Selected for development" 2017-06-14 Add support of custom text-fields in issue 2017-03-04 Fix main task description edit with issue